snake-4/Zoom-Autojoin-Bot/README.md

 #### Create a .csv file for scheduled meetings, take the CSV format below as reference.
 ```
-daysInteger,timeIn24H,meetingId,meetingPsw,meetingTimeInSeconds,comment
+dayOfWeek,timeIn24H,meetingId,meetingPsw,meetingTimeInSeconds,comment
 1,09:00,111222333,password,3600,Physics
-8,12:00,111222333,password,3600,Job interview
+2,12:00,111222333,password,3600,Job interview
 ```
-* `daysInteger` field is a bit-field, bits from 0 to 7 signify the days of the week starting from Monday.
+* `dayOfWeek` field can have the value of any number from 1 to 7 with each number representing a day of the week starting from Monday.
 * Other fields are self explanatory.

 #### Run the program and enter the path to the .csv file when asked.